Installation#

 When running the code, you must also set an environment variable to set the

-can find the VisIt libraries at run
+library search path so that epocpp can find the VisIt libraries at run

 time.
 To enable the VisIt interface, it is also necessary to run epocpp

-flag.
-Assuming that visit
+using the --visit flag.
+Assuming that visit is in your PATH,

 the following command should work on a Linux machine: